-- i.
-Areas disturbed (for any reason) must be revegetated (or planted as per the approved Landscape Master Plan) within a maximum of 1 year after the disturbance occurs. - a.
+- Areas disturbed (for any reason) must be revegetated (or planted as per the approved Landscape Master Plan) within a maximum of 1 year after the disturbance occurs. - a.
 The only circumstances under which delay may be tolerated are: - i.
 If the area to be revegetated/planted is still an active construction site; - ii.
 If the revegetation/planting must happen during a particular season to await optimal planting conditions.
 In these cases, revegetation/planting must occur in the first of such season after the delay. - b.
 The ECO must report on disturbed areas and revegetation. - ii.
 All embankments must be appropriately stabilized and revegetated to match the existing/surrounding natural vegetation. - iii.
-Rehabilitation/revegetation must be handled in accordance with the recommendations of the botanist or other suitably qualified specialist, and under the supervision of the ECO. - iv.
-During excavation activities, topsoil must be stockpiled separately from other material.
-The mixture of the lower and upper layers of the excavated soil must be kept to a minimum, so as for later use as backfill or rehabilitation material after construction has commenced. - v.
-Exposed soils must be protected from wind and water erosion (using tarpaulins or a suitable geotextile) for the duration of the construction phase. - vi.
-Ongoing monitoring for the establishment of alien and invasive vegetation species must be undertaken periodically (during construction, and at least once a year thereafter) within and around the subject site. - a.
-Should alien and invasive plant species be identified, they must be removed and disposed of as per the development's alien and invasive species control plan (and/or the relevant legislation and guidance from a suitably qualified specialist).
+Rehabilitation/revegetation must be handled in accordance with the recommendations of the botanist or other suitably qualified specialist, and under the supervision of the ECO. - During excavation activities, topsoil must be stockpiled separately from other material.
+The iv. mixture of the lower and upper layers of the excavated soil must be kept to a minimum, so as for later use as backfill or rehabilitation material after construction has commenced. - ν.
+Exposed soils must be protected from wind and water erosion (using tarpaulins or a suitable geotextile) for the duration of the construction phase. - νi.
+Ongoing monitoring for the establishment of alien and invasive vegetation species must be undertaken periodically (during construction, and at least once a year thereafter) within and around the subject site.